 1. What’s your company’s status?

-Before starting any discussion, it is important to consider the stage your company is in: fresh startup, MVP, BETA, 3-year old startup, 6- year old company or an established corporation Why is this important?
+Before starting any discussion, it is important to consider the stage your company is in: fresh startup, MVP, BETA, 3-year old startup, 6- year old company or an established corporation.
+Why is this important?
+It is crucial, because for each stage you need to apply different marketing strategy.
 The short term goals for 6 months old startups are totally different from that of a company that has been operating in its own field for years already.

 2. Find your company’s weaknesses.

 To define the metrics that matter you need to define what is the potential “bottleneck” of your company’s marketing strategy.
 Start with a brainstorming session with your team and figure out your company’s weak points.

 3. Tactics to reduce your weakness.

 Next, would be to think about the tactics on how to diminish or liquidate these points or turn them into a positive factor for the company.
 Here, you are on a short-term, and more tactical level.
 The goal is to come up with a list of potential actions.
 Basically, at this stage you are setting the metrics that matter for your company and that you want to track regularly.